ibid-11962/jkrowling-official-website/README.md

 Theoretically it should be possible to translate the site into other languages as well.
 I'd estimate that would require around 50,000 – 60,000 words to be translated, not to mention other edits made to try adding a language option.
 I think the most straightforward way would be to duplicate everything and just replace an existing language.

-If you want to take a crack at the finishing the German and Italian text, you can find more directions over here.
-Contact me if you want to work on the Japanese stuff.
+[If you want to take a crack at the finishing the German and Italian text, you can find more directions over here.](https://github.com/jkrowling-official-website/jkrowling-official-website/blob/master/Contributing%20Translations/Contributing%20Translations.md) Contact me if you want to try working on the Japanese stuff.

 ## Credits